build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 `dig`, by default, sends a query for an `A record`, thus, our `QUESTION SECTION` shows us that we were querying `host-a.byoi.net` for an `A` record.

+> ;; ANSWER SECTION:
+> host-a.byoi.net.
+3600 IN A 1.0.0.101

+let's describe this here!

->;; SERVER: 127.0.0.11#53(127.0.0.11) (UDP)
+> ;; SERVER: 127.0.0.1#53(127.0.0.1) (UDP)

 This line tells us the IP address for the resolver that answered our DNS query.
-You'll notice that the IP address here is for `127.0.0.11`, which if you remember looking at the `/etc/resolv.conf` file from previous chapters was the `nameserver` that was defined.
-This is the default value that docker inserted into that file for docker functioning.
-Yeah, we don't want that.
-So in previous chapters, we just commented that out!
-Now, in this chapter we're going to update that line to point to our newly installed DNS server.

 **NEXT STEPS**

-* update `resolv.conf` to nerf nameserver again
+* finish dig descriptions
 * run `netstat -nlp` to show what's listening on `host-dns`
-* update dig output to show ANSWER section
-* update SERVER explanation in dig output to explain that default knot running on 127.0.0.1
 * what happens when we run this query from `host-c`?
 * failure. use `dig @`.
 * update `resolv.conf` on `host-c`